tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/操作指南/备份与回档/备份数据库_intl_en.md

 This will not affect your business access, but may have impact on your habit of automatic backup.
 If you need logical backups, you can use the manual backup option in the [TencentDB for MySQL console](https://console.cloud.tencent.com/cdb) or call the [CreateBackup](https://intl.cloud.tencent.com/document/product/236/15844) API to generate logical backups.
 - Instance backup files occupy backup space.
 We recommend that you plan the usage of backup space appropriately.
 Usage of backup space that exceeds the free tier will incur fees.
 For more information, see [Backup Space Billing](https://intl.cloud.tencent.com/document/product/236/32344).
 - We recommend you back up your database during off-peak hours.
-- To avoid situations where the required backup files are deleted after the retention period lapses, you need to download them to the local file system in a timely manner.
+- You need to download necessary backups to the local file system timely in case they are deleted after the retention period lapses.
 - Do not perform DDL operations during the backup process to avoid backup failure due to table locking.
 - TencentDB for MySQL single-node instances cannot be backed up.